awillig/dcp-vardis/dcp-vardis-project/specification/dcp-bp.md

   the maximum packet size allowed by the UWB.
 The default value is `UWB-MaxPacketSize`.

+- `BPPAR_NETWORK_ID`: this parameter of type `BPNetworkIdentifierT` identifies the DCP network the node belongs to.
+It will only accept packets from other nodes carrying the same network identifier in the BP header.

 If a user-supplied value for one of these parameters does not match its conditions for validity (e.g. the value handed over for the `BPPAR_MAXIMUM_PACKET_SIZE` parameter is zero), then the supplied